pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

 whereas the ``__init__``-docstring is found below the constructor declaration.

-At the very end of the class-docstring, use the Google Style directives *Examples:*, *Parameters:* and *Raises:*, in the same order as for functions, to document how to instantiate a class and if errors might be raised.
+Inside class docstrings, you can sue the same directives as for functions.
+The same rules apply.

 .. rubric:: Documentation of attributes

-Public attributes must be documented using docstrings below their declaration.
+Public attributes must be documented using docstrings.
 This holds for instance-level attributes set in the constructor, as well as for class-level attributes.
-Sphinx is configured such that it will render those docstrings the same way as method docstrings.
+PorePy's sphinx build is configured such that it will render those docstrings the same way as method docstrings.

 In any case, use type annotations in the Python code and **do not** use type hints in the